Phare LLM Benchmark

 - Samples: ~2400 private, ~600 public

-- Focus: Discrimination and stereotype reinforcement across demographic groups and languages.
+- Focus: Measures issues with fairness and stereotype amplification across demographic groups.

 🔧 Sample Creation Process